 Creamy and delicious are the two perfect words to explain this slow cooker custard recipe.
-It’s the perfect dish if you’re looking for a dessert or breakfast that will wow people.

 Slow Cooker Custard Recipe